pod4lib/aggregator/README.md

 docker container prune
 docker volume prune
 ```
 In some cases Docker container versions may get stale and more thorough steps may be required.
-To completely clear all docker containers, pull new ones, and install packages:
+To completely clear all docker containers, and pull new ones:
 ```
-docker system prune -a -f --volumes docker ps -aq docker compose pull bin/yarn install
+docker system prune -a -f --volumes docker ps -aq docker compose pull
 ```